homermultitext/facsimile-publisher/README.md

 # Facsimile editions

 Facsimile editions of the Homer Multitext project.
+See <http://homermultitext.github.io/facsmiles/>